xc001x/Class-Teacher-Management-System/README.md

 # How to Start the System on Another Laptop

 1. **Copy the Project Folder**
-   Transfer the entire `Class Teacher Mangement System` folder to your new laptop.
+   Download `Class Teacher Mangement System` folder to your new laptop.

 2. **Install Node.js**
    Download and install Node.js from [https://nodejs.org/](https://nodejs.org/) if not already installed.